josdejong/mathjs-codemirror/README.md

 - [x] Create a CodeMirror editor
 - [ ] Enable color highlighting for mathjs
+- [ ] Enable autocompletion for mathjs functions, constants, and units
 - [x] Evaluate the editor contents with mathjs
 - [ ] Show the results inline using a CodeMirror Widget
 - [x] Deploy on Github Pages